In this article, I’m going to be looking at how to take care of a garden.

 9. Consider Crop Rotation

-Some plants add nutrients to the soil while other plants take nutrients more than what they add to the soil.
 In this case, as a good practice, you need to divide your garden into different beds and rotate the vegetables.
 This way, you can maintain the soil fertility as well as improving the quality of the garden.

-Learn about crop rotation from here and here
+Learn about crop rotation from here and here.

 This is especially important for vegetable gardens.
 Vegetables require sunlight for at least 14-16 hours.
 And so, when you keep vegetables under the shade, there is a high chance that they will die up.